-I decided to bid a decent amount and to my surprise, I won.
+I decided to bid; and to my surprise, I won.

 After it arrived at my house, my first impression was that I had opened a time capsule from the 1960’s.
 Inside the bass drum were newspapers with stories about the disappearance of Harold Holt.
 As I worked on the set, I began to understand some of the effort that had gone into it’s construction – and more than a few questions were raised as well.

 It was originally sold from Theo’s Music, St George’s Terrace, Perth, (Australia) in 1965 or possibly early 1966.
-I know this from paperwork I found with the drums.
-I spoke with the store and they moved not long after that.
-The hi-hats have a price in £ written on them and Australia moved to decimal currency in 1966.
+This information came from paperwork I found with the drums.
+I called the store and they said they had moved not long after that.
+Also, the hi-hats have a price in £ written on them and Australia moved to decimal currency in 1966.
 I consider it to be a fairly early Drouyn set, after they ceased production of the earlier Dandy line.
-It has folding legs (they later became retractable) and square tension rods – the kit I owned from the 70’s had slotted rods.
-Because it was cased and kept in a dry climate, it was in excellent condition.
-Drouyn chrome plating was outsourced and the climate in Brisbane wasn’t always kind to it.
-The S100 snare drum in particular usually developed pitting – chroming aluminium is never easy and some shells fare better than others.
+It has folding legs (they later became retractable) and square tension rods.
+(The kit I owned from the 70’s had slotted ones) Possibly because it was cased and kept in a dry climate, it was in excellent condition.
+The S100 Drouyn snare drum in usually developed pitting but this one had none.